mmaraja/bastardsdogwear/plugins/popup-anything-on-click/readme.txt

 = 2.0.4 (14, Oct 2021) =
 * [*] Update - Removed WP_Query loop so popup can use global post data along with other third party plugins like 'Shortcode Ultimate' and etc.
-* [*] Fixed - Authenticated Cross Site Scripting Vulnerability in admin areay.
+* [*] Fixed - Authenticated Cross Site Scripting Vulnerability in admin area.
 This vulnerability was discovered by Vishnupriya Ilango of Fortinet's FortiGuard Labs with CVE ID CVE-2021-24883.

 = 2.0.3 (08, Oct 2021) =
 * [*] Update - Minor fix.